“My Chinese is at HSK3 level”, “I want to reach HSK5 in Chinese”. You may often hear people in the Chinese-learning community throw around

 In the HSK system, HSK 1 and HSK 2 correspond to very basic Chinese skills.
 HSK 3 and HSK 4 introduce more sophisticated knowledge of Chinese.
 HSK 5 and HSK 6 serve as indicators of high proficiency and fluency in Chinese.

-(A single advanced HSK test for levels 7-9 is scheduled to be added to the current HSK system in 2021 or later.
+(A single advanced HSK test for levels 7-9 is scheduled to be added to the current HSK system in March 2022.
 Meanwhile, no change will be made to the existing HSK tests for levels 1-6.
-Read the updates here)
+Read more about the new HSK)

 Since language proficiency is something highly subjective, Hanban provides short descriptors for the six HSK levels, explaining what you can do at each level.